tc39/proposal-intl-segmenter/README.md

 #### `%BoundaryIterator%.prototype.following(from)`

 Move the iterator index to the boundary following the code unit index _from_ (or after its current index if _from_ is not provided).
-Returns *true* if the end of the string was reached.
+Returns the iterator.

 #### `%BoundaryIterator%.prototype.preceding(from)`

 Move the iterator index to the boundary preceding the position before the code unit index _from_ (or before its current index if _from_ is not provided).
-Returns *true* if the beginning of the string was reached.
+Returns the iterator.

 #### `get %BoundaryIterator%.prototype.atEnd`